edgeworx/docs/content/en/docs/cloud/adding-nodes/add-node.md

       ✔ ioFog Agent registered
       ✔ ioFog Agent provisioned
 ６ SUCCESS
-      ✔ You can view this Agent in your Darcy Cloud project here: https://cloud.darcy.ai/alice/edge-project-1/node/raspberrypie1c0fe7939883f228946
+      ✔ You can view this Agent in your Edgeworx Cloud project here: https://cloud.edgeworx.io/alice/edge-project-1/node/raspberrypie1c0fe7939883f228946
       ✔ To uninstall, execute `sudo /opt/edgeworx/uninstall.sh`
 ```

-Note the final two lines: The first line provides a link to view your node in the Darcy Cloud web
+Note the final two lines: The first line provides a link to view your node in the Edgeworx Cloud web
 portal.
-The final line provides a command to uninstall the software and detach the node from Darcy
+The final line provides a command to uninstall the software and detach the node from Edgeworx
 Cloud.

-Now that we have our node connected to Darcy Cloud, we can install an application to that node.
+Now that we have our node connected to Edgeworx Cloud, we can install an application to that node.